ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Microrelief_hummocky

 Type: *ansis:Microrelief_hummocky*.
 ANSIS Microrelief - Hummocky.
-Undefined.
+Hummocky relief up to a few metres about the plane of the land surface that is not thought to be associated with the shrink-swell process involved in gilgai microrelief.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |